-What Is An Amplified Mobile Phone?
+What Are Amplified Mobile Phones?

 Which Mobile Phone Is The Best For Me?